 The demand for students graduating from education programs continues to grow.
-Whether urban, suburban, or rural, school districts across Iowa, Nebraska, South Dakota, Minnesota, and throughout the United States need qualified educators to fill positions.
-While the need for highly qualified teachers spans all areas of teaching, the demand is especially high for teachers of special education, English as a second language, Spanish, science, and agricultural education.
+Whether urban, suburban, or rural, school districts across Iowa need highly qualified teachers to fill positions.
+While the need for educators spans all areas of teaching, the demand is especially high for teachers of special education, english as a second language, spanish, science, and agricultural education.
 Schools need passionate, caring, well-prepared teachers to nurture and empower young learners to become leaders of tomorrow.

 About Education at Morningside: